Housing crisis in the United States: History

 Within areas experiencing these shortages, effects are especially acute among the young, the poor, among renters, those living in crowded conditions, and those experiencing homelessness.
-Areas with market-wide housing shortages have significantly higher rates of homelessness than those with adequate or surplus housing stock: Variations in rent-levels and vacancies are chief factors explaining regional variations in homelessness rates.
+Areas with market-wide housing shortages have significantly higher rates of homelessness than those with adequate or surplus housing stock: variations in rent-levels and vacancies are chief factors explaining regional variations in homelessness rates.

 Median size of a new single-family home built in the United States, 1973–2021, according to census data.
 Zoning restrictions have contributed to this trend in a process called "McMansionization".

 In certain high-demand metros, single-family zoning has also contributed to the process of "McMansionization".
 Rather than preserving existing single-family homes, single-family zoning can lead to replacement and upscaling because of cost pressures associated with the housing shortage.
 A trend towards larger single-family homes is also observable in national census data.

 After the COVID-19 pandemic, some baby boomers whose children have moved away have found it prohibitively expensive to move into smaller homes, a paradox caused by the higher prices of newer homes, tax benefits given to long-time owners, higher interest rates, and low supply of appropriately-sized housing caused by restrictive zoning that prohibits accessory dwelling units or requires single-family homes.
 As of 2024, this shortage is estimated to be between 4 and 7 million homes, resulting in rents rising 30% since 2017.

+The 2026 State of the Nation's Housing Report by the Harvard Joint Center for Housing Studies determined that the United States housing market is characterized by a severe structural imbalance, featuring a surplus of luxury developments alongside a critical 7.2 million-unit deficit in affordable housing for low- and middle-income households.
+High construction costs and interest rates have stopped affordable development, pushing the fastest-rising cost burdens onto middle-class families and slowing household formation to the lowest levels since 2017.